 Lax Center: This is a large non-profit Philadelphia-based organization dedicated to the care of patients with HIV disease.
 In addition to providing clinical care, the Center houses an advocacy unit, a dedicated team of social workers and numerous programs for both HIV treatment and prevention.
 Residents rotating through this site master the nuances of community-based HIV care.

 Adolescent Care Center - Division of Adolescent Medicine: This clinic is popular with those residents interested in adolescent medicine.
 It is staffed by both a general internist and pediatrician from the Children’s Hospital of Pennsylvania (CHOP).

 Health Districts #3 and #4: These are city-run health centers that serve as “safety net” clinics for the city’s uninsured and underinsured populations.
 Several of our general internal medicine faculty have appointments and see patients regularly and precept primary care residents in these clinics.
 These clinics provide an opportunity for primary care residents to practice in busy, but resource-poor, clinical settings.

 Penn Health for Women: Multidisciplinary clinic that specializes in women’s health and provides comprehensive women’s health services.
-It is house in Penn’s suburban outpatient practices in the “Main Line” area of Philadelphia.
+Housed at the Philadelphia VA or the "Main Line" area of Philadelphia.

 Prison Health Systems:This clinic provides care to inmates of the Philadelphia prison system.
 This unique clinical experience includes care of inmates with HIV disease.
 This clinic is well-suited for those who desire a unique clinic experience and are perhaps considering a career in infectious diseases.